heseltime/heseltime.github.io/pages/rDai.md

 - $$f$$ is the activation function,
 - $$N$$ is the number of time steps considered (the window size).

+So much for further background on the architectural levels.
+Let's let the latter models especially serve as contextual notes, the goal always being to express connections across time steps.
+So far so good!

+## Learning and the Vanishing Gradient Problem

 ## LSTM Solves the Vanishing Gradient Problem